At a time when sales have become the nucleus of growth for almost every business, pre-sales presents a promising opportunity to boost numbers.

 Shorten your sales cycle

 One of the most significant benefits of building a pre-sales framework is its impact on your sales cycle.
-Defined as the average number of days it takes to close a deal, your sales cycle is an important metric of your success.
+Defined as the average number of days it takes to close a deal, your sales cycle is an important KPI metric of your success.
 The quicker you win a single customer, the more customers you can convert in a month.

 With your pre-sales support taking care of lead research, validation and nurturing, your sales reps have time to focus on closing deals.